api3dao/oev-docs/docs/dapps/oev-rewards/index.md

 ::: info 💰 Financial

-Consider treating OEV Rewards as your main/only source of revenue, rather than an extra one.
+Consider treating OEV Rewards as your main source of revenue, rather than an extra one.
 Do you really need to charge a protocol fee on your dApp if you are receiving enough in OEV Rewards?

 :::